Top of site

 DV Prevention Law: Law to protect sufferers and stop spousal abuse

-The law for the prevention of violence by spouse and the protection of the sufferers’ was enforced in October 2001 in order to protect victims and stop spousal abuse.
-The revised law was enforced in December, 2004.
+The law for the Prevention of Spousal Violence and the Protection of victims’ was put in force in October 2001 in order to protect victims and stop spousal abuse.
+The revised law was put in force in December 2004.

-The order to prohibit approaching the spouse (6 months) and the order to leave the place of residence (2 months) are issued by the local court dependent upon application by a victim when there is a serious risk of life-threatening or bodily harm by a violet spouse.
+Orders to prohibit approaching the spouse (6 months) and orders to leave the place of residence (2 months) are issued by the local court dependent upon application by a victim when there is a serious risk of life-threatening or bodily harm by a violent spouse.
 Other tactics like telephone restraining orders are also possible.

 Please see the text of the DV Prevention Law for details.